Fatou Bensouda: Criticism

-Bensouda's time under Jammeh's rule has earned her a fair share of criticism, with many accusing her of turning a blind eye to the atrocities committed by the Gambian dictator.
+Bensouda's time under Jammeh's rule has been criticised by some who accuse her of turning a blind eye to the atrocities committed by the Gambian dictator.
 Yahya Jammeh's regime was accused by human rights groups of various abuses.
-He is notably accused of various human rights violations including extra judicial killings, harassing the opposition and the press.
-She has worked under Jammeh for six years and she barely criticised Jammeh's regime for the atrocities it continued to commit.
-But she denied the responsibility for her prosecutions and the cases of torture under the regime she was a part of.
+He was notably accused of extra judicial killings and harassment of the opposition and the press.

+Critics allege that she barely criticised Jammeh's regime for the atrocities it committed during her 6 years in office.
+However, she denied responsibility for her prosecutions and knowledge of cases of torture under the regime.

 Adama Barrow's Regime

 Bensouda was appointed as The Gambia's High Commissioner to the UK in 2022 a position she holds to date.
 She replaced Francis Blain who died in January 2022.